-Microsoft released a new version of the SCCM Current Branch version, SCCM CB 1610.
-If you are running SCCM CB 1511 or 1602 or 1606, you can directly upgrade to SCCM CB 1610.
-More details about SCCM ConfigMgr CB Updates in Console and Upgrade in this post and video.
+Let’s discuss the SCCM Online Service Connection Point Details – 2 Options.
+Microsoft released a new SCCM Current Branch version, SCCM CB 1610.
+If you are running SCCM CB 1511, 1602, or 1606, you can directly upgrade to SCCM CB 1610.
+This post and video provide more details about SCCM ConfigMgr CB Updates in Console and Upgrade.

 SCCM Online Service Connection Point

-For SCCM CB infra with an online service connection point, the SCCM CB 1610 update will automatically appear in the console once Microsoft has released this for “slow ring“.
-Now (18th Nov 2016), Microsoft released SCCM CB 1610 updates only for the “fast ring” which can be enabled only through running a PowerShell script provided in the following link here.
+Now (18th Nov 2016), Microsoft released SCCM CB 1610 updates only for the “fast ring,” which can be enabled only by running a PowerShell script provided in the following link.

 SCCM Servicing Flowchart

-I’m sharing the video tutorial about How to Upgrade SCCM ConfigMgr CB 1610 console.
-You need to make sure all the reset activities of site system roles (sitecomp.log gives you more idea) have been completed before you initiate the SCCM ConfigMgr CB console upgrade process.
+I’m sharing the video tutorial about upgrading the SCCM ConfigMgr CB 1610 console.
+Before initiating the SCCM ConfigMgr CB console upgrade process, you must complete all the reset activities for site system roles (sitecomp.log gives you more ideas).
 Otherwise, there could be more chances of failures during the SCCM CB console upgrade.

 SCCM Console Upgrade